Saudi Arabia's SALIC boosts investment in G3 Canada grain company

-WINNIPEG, Manitoba (Reuters) - Saudi Arabia’s agriculture company has taken control of the majority investor in grain handler G3 Canada Limited, according to a filing, reducing Bunge Ltd’s (BG.N) stake and strengthening the kingdom’s efforts to secure food supplies.
+WINNIPEG, Manitoba, June 17 (Reuters) - Saudi Arabia’s agriculture company has taken control of the majority investor in grain handler G3 Canada Limited, according to a filing, reducing Bunge Ltd’s stake and strengthening the kingdom’s efforts to secure food supplies.

 G3 Global Holdings, the joint venture of U.S. agribusiness Bunge and Saudi Agricultural and Livestock Investment Co (SALIC), bought 50.1 percent of the former Canadian Wheat Board in 2015 for C$250 million ($194.22 million).
 It was renamed G3 Canada, with farmers accounting for 49.9 percent of equity.